-Whole life insurance is permanent insurance which lasts your whole life, similar to buying a home.
+Whole life insurance is permanent insurance that lasts your whole life, similar to buying a home.
 It is used more commonly for estate planning or as an investment.
-Generally people start out with term and eventually may switch to whole as they get closer to planning their estate.
+Generally, people start out with term and eventually may switch to the whole as they get closer to planning their estate.
 Since this is an insurance primer, we won't delve into that too much here.

 How do you make sure you’re getting the right amount and good value?

 You can now get life insurance online, instead of through a broker.
 Our friends at PolicyMe will give you honest recommendations and scan the market to make sure you are getting the best price.